room118solutions/branchbot/README.md

   password: <database password>
   database: <database name>
 ```

+The path to this file is configurable via the `--db-config-path` option.

 We currently support two adapters: `mysql2` and `postgresql`.
 We don't actually rely on these gems, but instead use them to determine which database's command line tools we should use (mysqldump/mysql or pg_dump/psql).
 Use `mysql2` if you are using a MySQL database, or `postgresql` if you are using a PostgreSQL database.